Owlmanandy/ATMS-421-Projects/README.md

-# ATMS-421-Projects
+# Archive: ATMS 421 Projects
-My repository for assignments that I'm working on my Earth Systems Modeling class.
+My repository for assignments that I worked on in my Earth Systems Modeling class.

+These were largely developed with help from Dr. Anna Nesbitt at the University of Illinois in Urbana-Champaign.